 What to Expect During a Trial

 All of the roles at Automattic involve a trial.
 A trial usually involves a short project or set of objectives that will be assessed by our hiring teams and takes place over 25-40 hours for non-Happiness roles, or 3 weeks for Happiness roles.
 Although the tasks might be different across the roles, there are several things that we look for to determine how you’re progressing, and whether Automattic will be the best fit for you.
-You can learn about developer, design, and Happiness Engineer trials at Automattic.
+You can learn about developer and design trials at Automattic.

 We have outlined some key areas that we hope you will find beneficial as you embark on your trial.

 Once you have been offered a trial, things will move quickly.
 You will receive notes from the hiring team, and emails from HR.
 You will want to act on these requests immediately, as delays here may mean a delay to your start date.
 We need to allow at least 4-5 business days between inviting you to trial and your start date.

 To ensure there are no unnecessary hiccups, you should ensure that you return information to the team who requested it.
 The emails you receive will have clear instructions here.